syncfusion-content/winui-docs/winui/Chart/Getting-Started.md

 ---
 layout: post
 title: Getting Started with WinUI Chart control | Syncfusion
-description: Learn here about getting started with Syncfusion WinUI Chart control and more details.
+description: Learn here all about getting started with Syncfusion WinUI Chart(SfChart) control, its elements,  and more.
 platform: WinUI
 control: Chart
 documentation: ug